 “What?
 Why would they do that?
 Hey you, is it true?”

 “Yes, sir.
 We were told to be on high alert.
 The procedure requires…”

-Sergeant looked taken aback.
+The sergeant looked taken aback.
 “What procedure?”

 “Hush, Lieutenant,” said Jerzinski, pretending she offended him.
 “What a sheer blasphemy!
 Colonel likes to think we are at the front line.
 We have to await space cockroaches with eyes open, uniform donned, and song on our lips.
-We haven’t received any enemy warning for last two years, though.”
+We haven’t received any enemy warning for the last two years, though.”